 As a child, I begged for a horse, but it wasn't until I was 12 years old that I finally talked my parents into it.
 My first horse was a registered buckskin Mustang mare and she was in foal by a little known Appaloosa named Number 7.
 At that time, the ApHC allowed a Mustang cross to be registered.
 That was the beginning of a lifetime love affair with the Appaloosa.

 I was born and raised in Indiana, but never cared to stay.
 In the late '80s I left and have only been back for short stays.
-Since then, I've lived in Guam, Louisiana, Idaho, Arizona, New Mexico, and currently I live in west Texas, after having moved from a 100,000 acre cattle ranch in New Mexico to a new piece of property the ranch owner bought.
+Since then, I've lived in Guam, Louisiana, Idaho, Arizona, New Mexico, west Texas, and currently I live in southeastern OK.
+This was hopefully my final move.

 I met Dave Higgins in a rather odd fashion.
 One day, while doing send-out at the ApHC, a gorgeous buckskin leopard named Sapelos Mr June Bug came across my desk, and I noticed the owner was in Shipshewana, IN.
 I slipped a note in saying how much I loved the horse, and that I used to haul cattle up to Shipshewana.
 What would be a lifelong friendship was born, until Dave's passing in 2020, and I was immersed into the world of ICAA.